urmi-21/COVID-DEA/README.md

-# Differential expression of COVID-19-related genes in European Americans and African Americans
+# African Americans and European Americans exhibit distinct gene expression patterns across tissues and tumors that are associated with immunologic and infectious functions and environmental exposures
-This file will provide instructions on how to reproduce the results described in the pre-print ["Differential expression of COVID-19-related genes in European Americans and African Americans"](https://www.biorxiv.org/content/10.1101/2020.06.09.143271v3).
+This file will provide instructions on how to reproduce the results described in the pre-print ["African Americans and European Americans exhibit distinct gene expression patterns across tissues and tumors that are associated with immunologic and infectious functions and environmental exposures"](https://www.researchsquare.com/article/rs-88890/v1).
 All analysis were performed using [MetaOmGraph](https://github.com/urmi-21/MetaOmGraph) version 1.8.1.
 Violin plots were made using ggplot in R.

 ## Setting up tools and data